shazow/check-workflow-commits/README.md

 ## TODO

 - [ ] Make this into an action that can be included in a workflow as a lint.
+- [ ] Rewrite in a proper language that does YAML parsing instead of regexp.

 ## License